Limited AFS licensees: Complying with your licensing obligations

 Financial Advisers Register

-The Financial Advisers Register is a public record of financial advisers who provide personal advice on complex financial products to consumers.
+The Financial Advisers Register is a public record of relevant providers who provide personal advice to retail clients on relevant financial products.

-For a financial adviser authorised under a limited AFS licensee, these products are superannuation (including SMSFs), securities, simple managed investment schemes and life insurance.
+For a relevant provider authorised under a limited AFS licensee, these products are superannuation (including SMSFs), securities, simple managed investment schemes and life insurance.

-The Financial Advisers Register contains details about each financial adviser, including work history, qualifications, training, and what products they can advise on.
-While ASIC manages the Financial Advisers Register, it is each limited AFS licensee’s obligation to add and update information on the Register.
+The Financial Advisers Register contains details about each relevant provider, including work history, qualifications, training, and what products they can advise on.
+While ASIC manages the Financial Advisers Register, it is each limited AFS licensee’s obligation to add and update information on the register.

-You must ensure that all financial advisers under your limited AFS licence are on the Register within 30 business days of being authorised.
-If you are an individual who holds a limited AFS licence and you provide personal advice to retail clients on relevant financial products, you must also add yourself to the Register.
+You must ensure that all relevant providers under your limited AFS licence are on the register within 30 business days of being authorised.
+If you are an individual who holds a limited AFS licence and you provide personal advice to retail clients on relevant financial products, you must also add yourself to the register.

-For detailed information about the Register, including how to appoint a financial adviser to your limited AFS licence and update the Register, see Financial Advisers Register.
+For detailed information about the register, including how to appoint a relevant provider to your limited AFS licence and update the register, see Financial Advisers Register.

 Dispute resolution